-> Get started

 Create your WASM Component

-This guide will walk you through developing a WASM component, which is the core logic of a service.
+This section will walk you through developing a WASM component, which is the core logic of a service.
 In this example, you'll be building the Squaring Service, which takes a number as an input, and multiplies it by itself as an output.
 You can read more in-depth about this example in the Squaring Service Example Guide.

 Setup

-Even though we will be building a Wasm component that targets WASI Preview 2, the Rust wasm32-wasip2 build target is not quite ready yet.
-So we will use cargo-component to compile the wasm32-wasip1 binaries and package to use WASI Preview 2.
+Even though we will be building a Wasm component that targets WASI Preview 2, the Rust wasm32-wasip2

-1. If you haven't yet, add the WASI Preview 1 target:
+- If you haven't yet, add the WASI Preview 1 target:

 rustup target add wasm32-wasip1